MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 **index.js**

-The code registers the adaptive dialog and services in `index.js`.
-In particular, it registers:
+The code creates the component dialog and services in `index.js`.
+In particular:

-- Adaptive dialog.
+- The root component dialog.
 - Basic services for a bot: a credential provider, an adapter, and the bot implementation.
 - Services for managing state: storage, user state, and conversation state.

-Import required bot services and the adaptive dialog class `userProfileDialog`.
+Import the required bot services and the component dialog class `userProfileDialog`.

 [!code-javascript[index-import](~/../botbuilder-samples-adaptive/experimental/adaptive-dialog/javascript_nodejs/01.multi-turn-prompt/index.js?range=7-13)]